Athens, watercolour by Jules Guérin, publ. 1913

 Air travel (Economy Class) on Aegean Airlines (Airbus A321); private travel by air-conditioned coach (Day 8 is on foot); accommodation as described below; breakfasts, two lunches and seven dinners with wine, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, local guide and tour manager (if applicable).

 Hotel Ippoliti, Nauplion: small, comfortable hotel in a converted 19th-century mansion situated close to the harbour.
 Hotel Europa, Olympia: characterful hotel outside the town with views across the valley.
 Hotel Amalia, Delphi: modern hotel with sweeping views, a short coach ride from the archaeological site.
-Divani Acropolis Palace, Athens: smart 5-star hotel meters away from the Acropolis.
-Single rooms are doubles for sole use throughout.
+NYX Esperia Palace Athens: newly renovated 5-star hotel with views of the Acropolis from the rooftop pool and restaurant bar, centrally located near Syntagma Square.

 This is a long tour with three hotel changes and some long journeys.
 You will be on your feet for long stretches of time, in some cases on exposed sites and walking over rough terrain and therefore sure-footedness and agility are essential.
 Average distance by coach per day: 75 miles.